 Participants are billed and pay their share of operating and maintenance expenses monthly and capital expenditures quarterly.
-Debt Service payments on RWSS Bonds are paid monthly for the 2013 Bonds and semi-annually for the 2010 Bonds in advance of when the payments are due.
+Debt Service payments on RWSS Bonds are paid semi-annually in advance of when the payments are due.

 We receive the payments and pay all operating costs and debt service of the RWSS.
 The annual revenues are established to approximately equal annual costs.